A Non-invasive Treatment Backed by Technology

 Considerations about Focal Therapy for Prostate Cancer

-According to Dr Chong, focal therapy is not necessarily suitable for all patients with early stage prostate cancer.
-Important factors to consider before focal therapy are, prostate cancer stage, area and volume of tumour.
+According to Dr Chong, focal therapy is not necessarily suitable for all patients with early-stage prostate cancer.
+Important factors to consider before focal therapy includes prostate cancer stage, affected area and volume of tumour.
 It is usually more suitable for Stage 1 and Stage 2 prostate cancer that is still within the prostate for better treatment outcome.
+Our 5-year data in Singapore showed that HIFU focal therapy for prostate cancer has similar reasonable outcome4.

 “Whether it is active surveillance, robotic surgery, radiotherapy or focal therapy, the most important step is to discuss with your specialist to find out which treatment options are suitable for you,” Dr Chong advised.